Dragod/sddocs/docs/README.md

 Read this [article]((http://www.firewall.cx/cisco-technical-knowledgebase/cisco-services-tech/1165-cisco-vpn-client-windows-10-anniversary-update-break-and-fix.html) on how to fix it.

-# Basic GIT command line
+# Basic GIT command

-1. Git init [project name] (Creates a new local repository with the specified name)
+1. git init [project name] (Creates a new local repository with the specified name)
-2. Git clone [url] (Downloads a project and its entire version history)
+2. git clone [url] (Downloads a project and its entire version history)
-3. Git add [file] (Snapshots the file in preparation for versioning), comm use is: git add -A, to add all modified files
+3. git add [file] (Snapshots the file in preparation for versioning), comm use is: git add -A, to add all modified files
 4. git commit -m "[descriptive message]" (Records file snapshots permanently in version history)
-5. Git feth (fetch to update your remote-tracking branches under refs/remotes/remote/)
+5. git feth (fetch to update your remote-tracking branches under refs/remotes/remote/)
-6. Git pull (Download and incorporate changes)
+6. git pull (Download and incorporate changes)
-7. Git push (Uploads all local branch commits to GitHub/GitLab or whatever you are using)
+7. git push (Uploads all local branch commits to GitHub/GitLab or whatever you are using)
-8. Git branch (Lists all local branches in the current repository)
+8. git branch (Lists all local branches in the current repository)
-9. Git checkout [branch-name] (Switches to the specified branch and updates the working directory)
+9. git checkout [branch-name] (Switches to the specified branch and updates the working directory)
-10. Git gc (Runs a number of housekeeping tasks within the current repository, such as compressing file revisions to reduce disk space and increase performance and removing unreachable objects which may have been created from prior invocations of git add.)
+10. git gc (Runs a number of housekeeping tasks within the current repository, such as compressing file revisions to reduce disk space and increase performance and removing unreachable objects which may have been created from prior invocations of git add.)

 > [Git cheat-sheet](https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf)